 - Based on your historical analysis of history, was the U.S. Constitution founded on a premise or premises that you consider false or true?

-Each week similarly phrased questions are posed about the electoral college, western political thought, Andrew Jackson's presidency, the role of the Supreme Court, the powers and size of the federal government, the Gold Standard, the federal corporate income tax rate, minimum wage laws, a universal basic income, the value of a college education, socialism, communism, fascism, government prohibition of drugs, government-run health care, and a few other topics.
-You can see that these are important topics, and many of them are of immediate interest in current events
+Similarly phrased questions are posed about the electoral college, western political thought, Andrew Jackson's presidency, the role of the Supreme Court, the powers and size of the federal government, the gold standard, the federal corporate income tax rate, minimum wage laws, a universal basic income, the value of a college education (in relation to its cost), socialism, communism, fascism, government prohibition of drugs, government-run health care, and a few other topics.
+(Economics topics are not separated from government topics, since they are often tightly related.)
+You can see that these are important topics, and many of them are of immediate interest in current events.

 The integration of government and economics in this course makes both subjects much more interesting.
 And the course design which challenges students to form and defend their opinions is outstanding.
 Those who like classical education methods should find this a perfect fit, and those new to classical methods of learning might discover how well they can work.